10 best things to do at Hong Kong Airport

 Bring a slice of Hong Kong with you on your travels and shop around for everything from edible souvenirs to Hong Kong-themed gifts.
 Kee Wah Bakery and Wing Wah Cake Shop are top choices for local delicacies and pastries such as wife cakes (pictured) and egg rolls.
 Also, make a visit to the Hong Kong Design Gallery and browse for unique products created exclusively by local designers and creative talents.

 Forget KFC.
 Popeye’s is where you want to get your fried chicken.
-The fast-food shop is the world’s second largest fried chicken chain and this Popeye’s is the only branch open in Hong Kong to get your fix of their delicious New Orleans-style chicken in a Cajun sauce.
+The fast-food shop is the world’s second largest fried chicken chain and this Popeye’s is one of two branches open in Hong Kong to get your fix of their delicious New Orleans-style chicken in a Cajun sauce.
 They also serve halal food as well.
 Pop along to Popeye’s in the departures hall for the best junk food in Hong Kong International Airport.

 Forget Central or New York’s Fifth Avenue, Hong Kong International Airport has all the biggest high-end brand names under one roof to satisfy your big brand needs.
 There are 47 shops at Terminal 1 alone, so you literally get to have your pick of the best stores including brands like Burberry, Chanel, Prada and Versace.
 Swap out those sweat pants and travel in style.